Nino Pirrotta: Early life and education

+Career

+After graduating in 1930, Pirrotta served a year in obligatory military service.
+Upon completing this obligation, he returned to Palermo in 1931 where he simultaneously took a position as music critic at the newspaper L'Ora and began a career as a concert pianist.
+He also worked as an assistant in the library of the Palermo Conservatory until 1938 when he was appointed professor of music history and librarian at that institution.
+In 1939 he married Lea Paternostro (1911-1996) with whom he had four children.
+He achieved prestige for his work restoring the Palermo Conservatory's library after it was destroyed by bombing during World War II.

-In 1931 Pirrotta earned a degree in art history from the University of Florence after having already earned a diploma in organ performance.
-He established himself as an important academic with his first book, Il Sacchetti e la Tecnica Musicale (1935, with Ettore Li Gotti) which focused on the music and poetry of the Trecento.
+Pirotta established himself as an important academic with his first book, Il Sacchetti e la Tecnica Musicale (1935, with Ettore Li Gotti) which focused on the music and poetry of the Trecento.
 He went on to publish several more works on that topic and became one of the most important scholars on the Italian Ars Nova, Florentine Camerata, and early opera.
 In 1970 his book Li Dui Orfei (later published in English in 1982 as Music and Theater from Poliziano to Monteverdi), which traced the pre-history of opera, was awarded the Kinkeldey Award by the American Musicological Society.

+In 1948 Pirrotta left his position as librarian and professor at the Palermo Conservatory to become the music librarian of both the Rome Conservatory and the Accademia Nazionale di Santa Cecilia; a position he maintained until 1956.
+His post at these institutions allowed him access to original documents that furthered his work publishing as a musicologist.
 In 1954 he became a visiting professor at Princeton University.
 He joined the faculty of Harvard University in 1956 where he held the posts of both the Naumburg Professor of Music and Chief Music Librarian.
 He served as head of the music department from 1965 to 1968, after which he continued to teach at Harvard through 1972.
-From 1972 until his retirement (with the exception on 1979 when he was once again at Harvard) he taught at the University of Rome as the chair of musicology.
+From 1972 until his retirement in 1983 (with the exception of 1979 when he was once again at Harvard), he taught at the University of Rome as the chair of musicology.
 He died in 1998 at the age of 89.